ChrisCoCreated/depthcaster-old/README.md

 # Depthcaster

-A Farcaster client focused on deep thoughts, philosophy, art, and meaningful conversations.
+A Long from farcaster client focused on deep thoughts, philosophy, art, and meaningful conversations.
 Built with Next.js and Neynar.

 ## Features